rneuhausler/coralModel-analyses/README.md

 * Algal turf
 * Macroalgae

 The model consists of various nodes, each of which is assigned one of these types of benthic coverage.
-Over time, The nodes' type update stochastically through probabilities weighted by each node's immediate neighbors' types and overall reef conditions defined through input parameters.
+Over time, a node's type updates stochastically through probabilities weighted by:
+1. Overall reef conditions defined through input parameters, and
+2. The node's immediate neighbors' types.

 Below is an example of an 15x15 node reef's composition initially and after 100 runs (updates)